th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ### Instr5

-The simulator box sends one message with incorrect values at **step 7** within this run.
+The simulator box sends one message with incorrect values at the step 7 within this run.

 ![img.png](/img/getting-started/analyze/instr5-verification-events.png)